Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 Matson (NYSE:MATX) has witnessed stock price volatility over the past year with a closing low of $31.15 and a high at approximately $42 per share.
 This reflects a difference of 34 percent.
 Today, the stock price has settled at just above $36 per share, almost directly in the middle of this trading range.

-Long-term the company's prospects remain positive.
+Long term, the company's prospects remain positive.
 This is built upon Matson's leading market share in serving both the Hawaii and Alaska markets, as well as the company's other services to China, Guam and Micronesia.
 Other outer-year tailwinds include the company's investments into the Hawaii service fleet renewal.

-Recently the company has made a couple of moves, including the planning for a new service to Okinawa Prefecture of Japan, and the closing of a $75 million debt private placement.
+Recently, the company has made a couple of moves, including the planning for a new service to Okinawa Prefecture of Japan, and the closing of a $75 million debt private placement.
 Both have a connection to the company's long-term viability and near-term opportunistic potential.
 The new service to Okinawa is expected to begin in late January, early February.
 First call to Okinawa will be made on February 18, 2017.

 Management has continued to provide guidance on the headwinds impacting the business.
 This has included slower growth rates for the Hawaii, Alaska and Guam markets.
 All impacts have been for varying reasons.
 For Hawaii, the baseline comparable from 2015 will be at a high level from Pasha's service issues last year, which will lead to lower estimated volume performance.
 For Alaska, the economic environment remains highly challenged as job losses are projected to continue through 2017.
 The new competitor entering the Guam market is also expected to lead to lower volumes for Matson.

-On a positive note, the spot market activity in the Trans-Pacific trade lane has remained substantially higher than last year for much of the fourth quarter months.
+On a positive note, the spot market activity in the Trans-Pacific trade lane has remained substantially higher than last year for much of the fourth-quarter months.
 Matson has generally stated that close to 50 percent of the expedited China business is exposed to the spot market.
 This bodes well for a positive catalyst to revenue and earnings.

 Matson has yet to announce its earnings report date, but it is estimated that results will come in the latter weeks of February.
 When considering the recent events and current headwinds and tailwinds, there is a probability that Matson may deliver an earnings beat.
-This of course assumes that management has accurately and conservatively projected fourth quarter expectations.
+This of course assumes that management has accurately and conservatively projected fourth-quarter expectations.

 Recent Events

-The announcement for new service to the Okinawa Prefecture in Japan may be not have been on the radar for investors.
+The announcement for a new service to the Okinawa Prefecture in Japan may not have been on the radar for investors.
 But it makes perfect sense based upon the container shipping industry climate.
-The biggest event of 2016 was the bankruptcy of Hanjin Shipping.
+The biggest event of 2016 was the bankruptcy of Hanjin Shipping (OTC:HNJSF).
 Combined with the new vessel sharing alliances to take effect later this year, Matson's management has had the opportunity to assess weaker markets to serve in Asia.

-The team has determined that Okinawa fits their existing expedited China-Long Beach Express (NYSE:CLX) service profile better than China's Xiamen port.
-At the November 2016 Investor Presentation, Matson continued to express its strength in providing the fastest transit and cargo availability of a five to 10 day advantage for customers between the U.S. and China.
+The team has determined that Okinawa fits its existing expedited China-Long Beach Express (CLX) service profile better than China's Xiamen port.
+At the November 2016 Investor Presentation, Matson continued to express its strength in providing the fastest transit and cargo availability of a 5 to 10 day advantage for customers between the U.S. and China.
 The new Okinawa service as part of the CLX will provide customers with a four-day advantage.

 Matson has been able to achieve substantial premium rates for this existing expedited advantage from customers.
 Premium rates should be anticipated for the new Okinawa service.
 It is not yet clear whether they will be as significant above regular service transit times.
-But management's decision to swap locations from China to Japan is an indication that the opportunity is in-line or potentially better.
+But management's decision to swap locations from China to Japan is an indication that the opportunity is in line or potentially better.

 The call to the Port of Naha in Okinawa will replace the existing call to Xiamen, China.
 Matson will remain focused on its China service by maintaining service to the ports of Ningbo and Shanghai.
-Shanghai and Ningbo rank first and third in twenty-foot equivalent container (NYSE:TEU) throughput volume.
+Shanghai and Ningbo rank first and third in twenty-foot equivalent container (TEU) throughput volume respectively.
 Xiamen ranks seventh.
 The population of Okinawa stood at around 1.4 million as of 2015.
-During this year, Okinawa was the fastest growing prefecture in Japan, collectively, Japan's total population growth declined.
+During this year, Okinawa was the fastest growing prefecture in Japan; collectively, Japan's total population growth declined.

-Some investors may have concerns regarding Matson's exposure to serving China and Japan with President-elect Donald Trump entering office later this week.
+Some investors may have concerns regarding Matson's exposure to serving China and Japan with president-elect Donald Trump entering office later this week.
 But Matson is a Jones Act container shipping company, so there is a possibility that the Trump administration will look upon the company's trade operations more favorably.
 The volume of goods shipped is also at a much smaller scale relative to larger global container shipping peers.

 The $75 million debt private placement has a weighted average life of approximately eight years bearing interest at a rate of 3.37 percent.
 Proceeds of the notes are expected to be used to pay down the company's revolving credit facility and for general corporate purposes.